 Our business operates in intensely competitive industry segments.
 We compete directly with other ETF sponsors and mutual fund companies and indirectly against other investment management firms, insurance companies, banks, brokerage firms and other financial institutions that offer products that have similar features and investment objectives to those offered by us.
 We compete based on a number of factors, including name recognition, service, investment performance, product features and breadth of product choices, and fees.
 Several ETF sponsors with whom we directly compete are seeking to obtain market share based on low fees.
 Many of our competitors have greater market share, offer a broader range of products and have greater financial resources than we do.
-Some financial institutions operate in a more favorable regulatory environment and/or have proprietary products and distribution channels which may provide certain competitive advantages to them and their investment products.
+Some financial institutions operate in a more favorable regulatory environment and/or have proprietary products and distribution channels, which may provide certain competitive advantages to them and their investment products.
 Our competitors may also adopt products, services or strategies similar to ours, including the use of fundamentally-weighted indexes.
-In addition, over time certain sectors of the financial services industry have become considerably more concentrated, as financial involved in a broad range of financial services have been acquired by or merged into other firms.
+In addition, over time certain sectors of the financial services industry have become considerably more concentrated, as financial institutions involved in a broad range of financial services have been acquired by or merged into other firms.
 This convergence could result in our competitors gaining greater resources and we may experience pressures on our pricing and market share as a result of these factors and as some of our competitors seek to increase market share by reducing prices.
 We believe that competition within the ETF industry will continue to increase as more traditional asset management companies become ETF sponsors.

-Competitive pressures could reduce revenue and profit margins.
+Competitive pressures could reduce revenues and profit margins.

 The ETF industry is becoming significantly more competitive as existing players broaden their suite of products to different strategies, in some cases, similar to ours.
-Although the ETF industry currently has a higher barrier to entry as a result of the need for ETF sponsors to obtain exemptive relief from the SEC in order to operate ETFs, traditional asset managers, many of whom are much larger than us, have started to enter the ETF space.
-For example, in August 2013, Charles Schwab & Co. launched six ETFs using the Russell fundamentally weighted indexes with fees generally equivalent with our comparable ETFs.
-Both Deutsche Bank and iShares have expanded their currency hedged equity product lines, at fees generally equivalent with our comparable ETFs.
-In February 2014, iShares launched a floating rate treasury ETF on the same day as we launched our similar ETF; however, iShares waived fees for one year while we did not.
+Although the ETF industry currently has a higher barrier to entry as a result of the need for ETF sponsors to obtain exemptive relief from the SEC in order to operate ETFs, traditional asset managers, many of whom are much larger than us, have started to enter the ETF space, and some competitors have launched ETFs using either third party or proprietary fundamentally weighted or factor-based indexes or currency hedged ETFs with fees that are generally equivalent to, and in some instances lower than, our comparable ETFs.
 We expect that additional companies, both new and traditional asset managers, will continue to enter the ETF space.

-There has also been increased price competition especially among commoditized product categories such as traditional, market capitalization weighted index exposures.
+There has also been increased price competition in not only commoditized product categories such as traditional, market capitalization weighted index exposures, but also in fundamental or other non-market cap weighted or factor-based exposures.
 Vanguard, Schwab, iShares and State Street primarily compete in this space and have offered low fee product for many years.
-However more recently, iShares and State Street have lowered prices across additional funds, or launched new funds at lower price points.
+However more recently, iShares and State Street have lowered prices across additional funds, or launched new funds at lower price points, along with other new market entrants noted above.